ViktorAndonov/custom-site-template/README.md

-*Only modification is that it puts the site in the wordpress folder, where you can add your own git files.
+*Only modification is that it creates public_html/wordpress folder, the CMS installation is in the wordpress folder and in the public_html/ you can add your own git files.

 # VVV Custom Site Provisioner